 The Maharajas’ Express is one of only a handful of luxury trains operating in India.
-The 19-car train service provides an unparalleled way of seeing some of the best-known sites in the north and west of the country in comfort and style.
-Your highpoint could be marvelling at the Taj Mahal, getting close to a tiger in Ranthambore or meeting a living royal.
-The balance between dining on the train, daytime train travel and excursions by coach, is well judged.
+The 19-car train service provides an unparalleled way of seeing some of the best-known sights in the north and west of the country in comfort and style.
+Your highpoint could be marvelling at the Taj Mahal, getting close to a tiger in Ranthambore or enjoying local cultural performances.
+It's all showcased on a full spread of included excursions.
 The time spent travelling passes in a whirl of princely estates, palaces and forts, learning about the style of those who lived in them and rubbing shoulders with their descendants.
 Then back on the train, you'll be treated to sweeping desert scenery, along with an all-inclusive spread of fine dining and open-bar drinks.
 And, either side, we've included a private tour of Delhi's icons, along with stays in the Indian capital and Mumbai in India's two most luxurious properties.

 Following a chauffeur-driven transfer to the airport, ease into your holiday with a complimentary stint in the VIP airport lounge, before your overnight flight to Delhi.

 Next, the train reaches Udaipur, held by many to be Rajasthan’s most romantic city.
-In the company of a local guide, explore the city’s timeless lanes, incense-filled temples and numerous havelis as you visit the City Palace and Crystal Gallery, where every artefact, from a fly-whisk holder to a bed, is made from crystal.
-Spoil yourself with lunch sat beneath giant chandeliers at the Fateh Prakash Palace, one of the most exclusive addresses in the city before spending the afternoon searching out treasures in the bustling old bazaar.
-There’s a chance for you to visit a vintage car collection owned by one of Rajasthan’s royal families or witness an evening light show illuminate the City Palace before you retire to the train.
+In the company of a local guide, explore its timeless lanes, incense-filled temples and numerous havelis as you visit the impossibly grand City Palace.
+You’ll also be treated to lunch under the giant chandeliers at the Fateh Prakash Palace, one of the most exclusive addresses in the city.

 A private driver will collect you and bring you to Mumbai’s international airport ahead of your scheduled daytime flight.
 If you decide on an overnight flight, there's also the option of a city tour of Mumbai's world-famous sights.
 Either way, on arrival back in the UK, a private chauffeur will be waiting to see you home.

 "This journey is one of the most luxurious and interesting ways to experience India.
-There's everything from lunch with a royal family to glamorous drinks and camel-cart journeys.
+There's everything from glamorous drinks and camel-cart journeys.
 If you're lucky you might even spot Bengal tigers in Ranthambore, while city palace feasts and a visit to the simply magnificent Taj Mahal add to what will be an unforgettable, luxury holiday."